It’s Time to Visit Colombia

 If You Only Do One Thing…

+No worthy Colombia travel guide would be complete without mentioning this activity.
 If for some inexplicable reason you only find yourself in Colombia for one day, you must experience Tejo!
 The unofficially official sport of Colombia, depending on who you ask.

 Though the rules can get a little complicated when scoring points, the basic premise is this: drink beer and throw lead pucks at explosives.